Unity-Technologies/com.unity.multiplayer.docs/docs/installation/migratingfromUNet.md

 - Naming constraints may cause issues.
 UNet prefixed methods with `Cmd` or `Rpc`.
 Netcode requires postfix.
 This may require either complicated multi-line regex to find and replace, or manual updates.
 For example, `CommandAttribute` has been renamed `ServerRpcAttribute` and `ClientRPCAttribute` has been renamed `ClientRpcAttribute`.
 - Errors for RPC postfix naming patterns don't show in your IDE.
 - Client and Server have separate representations in UNet.
 UNet has a number of callbacks that don't exist for Netcode.
-- Prefabs need to be added to the prefab registration list for Netcode.
+- Prefabs need to be added to the Prefab registration list for Netcode.
 - Matchmaking isn't available in Netcode at this time.

 ## Backup your project